CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpbroker.md

 # Extending functionality with Custom Services
 This built in discovery and durable key/value service broker are compatible with a great many use cases.
-However extended functionality is often required if work tasks need to be run executed on the local server itself.
+However extended functionality is often required if work tasks need to be executed on the local server itself.
 Custom services can be easily adapted from the [provided example extension module](examples/example_extension_module.py).

 ## Extension Namespace and Accessing from bpclient

 ## Python server-side interface
 Your custom module should look similar to the example below.
-If it a function with a single parameter (extended http request handler).
+It requires a function with a single parameter (extended http request handler).
 You will have access to a lot of information about the request itself from the handler.

 Your extension must set two parameters: